JackHeeley/App3Dev/SampleProgram/ReadMe.txt

 46. Reviewed and reduced warning supression for VS 16.3.9
 47. Added a progress indication to SampleProgram.
 48. Cleaned up progress indication implementation.
+49. Completed unique_ptr treatment for CdRomDevice/Device - explicit delete in place of redundant move/copy constructors and assignment operators in impls (points missed at step 13 earlier)

 IN PROGRESS: